Some cases are resolved quickly. Some aren’t.

 Tauck has a reputation as one of the most customer-focused tour operators in America, so it was difficult to imagine such a conversation taking place.

-I contacted Tauck on Freedman’s behalf twice in 2010.
+My advocacy team and I contacted Tauck on Freedman’s behalf twice in 2010.
 She sent several additional letters to the company, and finally, a few weeks ago, received the company’s “final” answer: an apology and a $500 voucher toward a future trip.

 Tsk, tsk.
 They should be ashamed to treat a once-loyal customer in such a cheap way.